 In the next iteration of our Disaster Recovery solution (currently in testing) we will utilize Amazon EC2 with a Virtual Private Connection (VPC) for our larger clients.
 We will need to establish a VPN connection from our clients to EC2.
 However, there are recurring costs associated with simply having these Amazon EC2 and VPC components available that will necessitate our charging the clients for having a Disaster Solution in place.
 Our larger clients with multiple offices and/or larger footprints will start to use EC2 VPC as the primary recovery location whereas our smaller clients will continue to use our in-house server as their Disaster Recovery solution.

-In summary, it is extremely important for an MSP to plan ahead for disasters such as floods, fires, tornados, etc. that might befall their clients.
+In summary, it is extremely important for an MSP to be prepared for various disaster recovery scenarios such as floods, fires, tornados, etc. that might befall their clients.

 - Utilize virtualization for Domain controllers and App/File Servers.